KaimingTao/Think-Kendo/kata/BKKK glossary.md

 Purpose:

 - for communication
-- to understand the meaning behind each word
+- for understanding the meaning behind each word
-- to remind
+- for practical usage, not for building a dictionary

 ## General